kdpuvvadi/blog/_posts/2021-05-30-omada-sdn-controller-ubuntu.md

 It might take 2 to 5 min depending upon your system configuration.
 Once the installation completed, visit <https://ip:8088>

-### Conclusion
+## Conclusion

-Installation is simple and straight forward. lets setup the controller and add router, APs and configure the network next weeks.
-Any help need hit me on twitter or comment below.
+Installation is simple and straight forward. let's setup the controller and add router, APs and configure the network next weeks.
+Any help needed, hit me on the comments below.
 [Au revoir](#conclusion).